 Fentanyl is a synthetic opioid that is 50 to 100 times more potent than morphine.
 Introduced first as a prescription medication, fentanyl has been detected in the drug supply in San Francisco and across the U.S. and has contributed to the increase of overdoses.
 In addition to being present in heroin, fentanyl has been found in ketamine and cocaine, too.

 We offer fentanyl testing strips that help you know whether fentanyl is present.
 These easy-to-use strips only tell you whether or not fentanyl is present, not how much is present.
+For more info about testing powder cocaine & crack for fentanyl, check out this resource from The DOPE Project.

 Reported overdoses reversed by SFAF-trained individuals last year